alphagov/govuk-rfcs/rfc-147-enable-speedcurve-http-protocol-capture.md

 This will then give us an additional dimension in the SpeedCurve GUI with which to compare before / after the change is made.

-The actual JavaScript is small and will have 0 effect of page performance as it is simply reading a string value from an object in a supporting browsers [Navigation Timing Level 2 API](https://www.w3.org/TR/navigation-timing-2/).
+The actual JavaScript is small and will have a negligible effect of page performance as it is simply reading a string value from an object in a supporting browsers [Navigation Timing Level 2 API](https://www.w3.org/TR/navigation-timing-2/).

 The actual code to include looks like this: